-1 Questioning detained person
+1 Questioning detained person or protected suspect

-The custody manager for a detained person should not put specific questions to the person regarding the person's involvement in any offence.
+The custody manager for a detained person or protected suspect should not put specific questions to the person regarding the person's involvement in any offence.

-2 Detained person's property
+2 Detained person or protected suspect's property

-The custody manager for a detained person should ascertain what property the person has with him or her when the person comes to the police station or other place of detention concerned, or had taken from him or her on arrest, and should arrange for safekeeping of the property if it remains at the police station or other place of detention.
+The custody manager for a detained person or protected suspect should ascertain what property the person has with him or her when the person comes to the police station or other place of detention concerned, or had taken from him or her on arrest, and should arrange for safekeeping of the property if it remains at the police station or other place of detention.

-3 Vulnerable persons-consideration of whether a detained person has certain kind of impaired intellectual functioning
+3 Vulnerable persons-consideration of whether a detained person or protected suspect has certain kind of impaired intellectual functioning

-In considering whether a detained person has a total or partial loss of his or her mental functions, or a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction, the custody manager for the detained person should have regard to whether the person appears:
+In considering whether a detained person or protected suspect has a total or partial loss of his or her mental functions, or a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction, the custody manager for the detained person or protected suspect should have regard to whether the person appears: